top of page

 THE ARTS

-Embracing the use of Arts and contemporary technology, we aim to reveal a new, interactive and creative relationship between people and their environment, taking always into consideration the importance of the “genius loci".
-We explore every possible new means of communication through them in order to perform different ways of human perception and narration towards our surrounding world, both physical and conceptual.
+Embracing the use of Arts and contemporary technology, we aim to reveal a NEW, INTERACTIVE and CREATIVE relationship between people and their environment, taking always into consideration the importance of the “genius loci".
+We explore every possible new means of communication in order to perform different ways of human perception and narration towards our surrounding world, both physical and conceptual.

 ... and now something you may not know...